ClearScore/sonar/README.md

 ```

 We recommend you _never_ include 'devDependencies' into the workspace package unless it affects the consumable code (like a build tool).
 For this reason, we should exclude _all_ test and mock files from our checks.

+The `--fix` for this command will automatically move all dev-only dependencies to the root of the workspace.

 ## CLI options